crazyrat-software/Exegol/exegol-tools-wrappers/README.md

 Configuration of this tool is simple and is kept in "config" file which is sourced to all wrapper scripts for customization puproses.
 ## Config variables are as follows:
 - EXEGOL_BIN_PAT - location of config, list and all the wrapper scripts.
 Should be added to system PATH environment variable.
-- EXEGOL_ENV - name of the Exegol Docker image being used.
+- EXEGOL_ENV - name of the Exegol Docker container being used.
 - EXEGOL_PREFIX - prefix added before each wrapper script to be easily distinguidhed from regular binaries while using autocomplete in your terminal.

 ## Initialization/Update